 Psychology and Culture in Europe

-The Psychology and Culture in Europe program offers an opportunity for psychology students to gain a unique perspective on the cities of Cologne, Germany and London, England.
+In 2018, the Psychology and Culture in Europe program offered an opportunity for psychology students to gain a unique perspective on the cities of Cologne, Germany and London, England.

-The pre-departure requirement will be fulfilled by a two-day “boot camp” held in early May that will introduce psychology students to the importance of these significant cities.
+The pre-departure requirement was fulfilled by a two-day “boot camp” held in early May.
+This introduced psychology students to the importance of these significant cities.

-Travel for this program will occur in May session and will be led by Dr. Lisa Cravens-Brown.
-Throughout the two weeks of travel, students will tour numerous sites of historical and cultural interest.
-For example, students will visit the homes and museums of Freud and Darwin, the former Gestapo Headquarters in Cologne, the Kölner Dome, and three psychology museums (in Bonn, Belgium, and London).
-Students will also attend a play at the histori Globe Theatre, have afternoon tea in London, and traditional German food in Cologne.
+Travel for this program occurred in May session and was led by Dr. Mark Polifrone.
+Throughout the two weeks of travel, students toured numerous sites of historical and cultural interest.
+For example, students visited the homes and museums of Freud and Darwin, the former Gestapo Headquarters in Cologne, the Kölner Dome, and three psychology museums (in Bonn, Belgium, and London).
+Students also attended a play at the historic Globe Theatre, had afternoon tea in London, and traditional German food in Cologne.

 To read the details about this amazing trip, check out the OIA website.

-Please note that you will receive 3 credits of Psychology 5797 credit for participating in this program.
-The Psychology 5797 credits DO NOT count toward your major program in psychology.
+Please note that students receive 3 credits of Psychology 5797 credit for participating in this program.
+The Psychology 5797 credits DO NOT count toward the major program in psychology.
 Please check with your academic advisor for questions about how this course will count toward your degree.

 To learn more about this program, please contact Dr. Lisa Cravens-Brown with any questions you have about the experience and contact our OIA representative, Rebecca McMunn, with questions about the application process.